From 30/10/2021 to 07/11/2021

 Day 3 - Yazd This ancient desert city was a major stop on the caravan routes to Central Asia and India during the Silk Road period and it still retains a rustic feel.
 Yazd is also the heart of Zoroastrian religion, which you'll learn more about during visits to the Fire Temple and Towers of Silence.
 The fires within the Fire Temple are said to have continuously burned since AD 470.
 Enjoy a hearty local breakfast then set out on a walking tour to visit the Jamesh Mosque and the older parts of the city.
 Walk the narrow kuches (lanes) past simple courtyards and ornate doors on mud-brick buildings.
 One of the most distinctive features of Yazd is the presence of wind towers, that capture the softest of breezes and send them to the buildings below in a forerunner of modern air-con.
 The water museum shows how the underground channels brought water to the city from the mountains for thousands of years.

-Day 4 - Shiraz Say farewell to Yazd and jump on the bus to journey to Shiraz, the city of poets.
-Iran's public buses are extremely comfortable and provide a great opportunity to chat with the locals and learn more about this fascinating country.
-The trip will take approximately 6.5 hours, and you'll pass through some incredible desert scenery on the way.
-After arriving in Shiraz, the group will transfer to the hotel then head out for dinner.
-This, however, is dinner with a difference – you'll make it yourself while learning some of the secrets of Persian cuisine.
+Day 4 - Shiraz Say farewell to Yazd and travel by private bus to Shiraz, the city of poets.
+The trip will take approximately 5.5 hours and you'll pass through some incredible desert scenery on the way.
+After arriving in Shiraz, head out for dinner.
+This, however, is dinner with a difference in a local home, enjoy some Iranian Hospitality.

-Day 6 - Esfahan This morning we highly recommend an early return visit to Nasir-al-molk mosque, where the morning light provides a quite incredible glow in the building.
-Then it's back on the bus for a 5.5 hour journey to Esfahan, one of the finest cities in the Middle East.
+Day 6 - Esfahan This morning travel 5.5 hours to one of the finest cities in the Middle East.
 A 16th-century rhyme called it 'half the world' and, after spending a few days here, you may well agree.
 There are many fine Islamic buildings covered with the blue mosaic tiles Iran is famous for, as well as an enormous bazaar, superb palaces, tranquil gardens and picturesque bridges crossing the Zayandehrud.
 Arrive in the later afternoon and visit the picturesque Safavid Chehelsotoon Palace and then, in the evening, enjoy a home-cooked meal with a local family.
 Being invited into an Iranian's home for dinner is a highlight for most travellers, and the traditional food is carefully prepared for hours, sometimes even days.
 Prepare yourself for plenty of food and some truly incredible hospitality.

 Day 7 - Esfahan Spend today discovering the wonders of Esfahan.
 You'll have plenty of time to soak up the atmosphere during a tour, starting at the immense Imam Square, which covers an area of 82,500 square metres and is the second-largest square in the world.
-Many grand buildings surround the square, including the Ali Qapu Palace, which covers six floors and was originally built as the main palace of Shah Abbas.
-Continue on to the atmospheric bazaar, complete with exotic scents and spices, musical merchants' cries and, of course, thousands of locals bargaining at the stalls.
-Walk the covered lanes of the sprawling marketplace, where shafts of light filter through ceiling and lattice, then visit the astonishing Armenian Vank Church before an evening stroll along the river.
+Many grand buildings surround the square explore some of them with your leader and visit the atmospheric bazaar, complete with exotic scents and spices, musical merchants' cries and, of course, thousands of locals bargaining at the stalls.
+Walk the covered lanes of the sprawling marketplace, where shafts of light filter through ceiling and lattice and perhaps stop for lunch.
+This afternoon visit the astonishing Armenian Vank Church before an evening stroll along the river.

 Day 9 - Tehran There are no activities planned for the final day and you are free to depart at anytime.
 Check out time at the hotel is 12 pm.